Stop Writing Like the Internet

 A City on Mars: Can We Settle Space, Should We Settle Space, and Have We Really Thought This Through.
 Kelly Weinersmith and Zach Weinersmith.
 2023.

 This book, about the possibility of humans settling space, is already pretty badly dated, but not for the reasons you might think.
-It’s too bad, because this was and is a very good topic that I’m very interested in, but I couldn’t stand this book.
+It’s a shame, because this was and is a very good topic that I’m very interested in, but I couldn’t stand this book.

 It’s not dated because of the answer.
 The answer is that we are so far away technologically from being able to create space settlements that focusing on going there and living there right now is foolish.
 We’re centuries, not years, away from being able to do it safely over the long term, and the logistical problems of doing it are so complex and numerous that we’re better off staying put.
 It’s certainly possible that tomorrow all of that will change - we’ll figure out how to make truly renewable energy cheaply, and we’ll determine that babies can develop normally in zero gravity, and we’ll find a delicious food source that can be grown on Mars or the moon.